snehal702/SQL-Projects/README.md

    the dataset.

- Project 2 : Nashville Housing Data for Data Cleaning purpose
+ Project 2 : Data Cleaning on Nashville Housing Dataset
  Description: Performed Data cleaning on Nashville Housing data which had information about the various properties of the house and the selling details about the same
  Steps:
     - Standardize / change the Sale Date column to fit the desired requirement